theDierickxLab/theDierickxLab/README.md

 This is the website of our academic research group at MPI.

-This website is  designed by Allen lab.
+This website is designed by Green Lab.
 It powered by Jekyll and some Bootstrap, Bootwatch.

 Copyright Dierickx Lab.
 Code released under the MIT License.